daniznf/DTFirewallMonitor/README.md

+# Dani's Tools Firewall Events
-# DTFirewallEvents
+DTFirewallEvents
 Displays briefly what your firewall is blocking
+Copyright (C) 2022 Daniznf

 ### Description
 Each time an application gets blocked by firewall it will be displayed **briefly** by this script.